Denmark Criticises tone Of Vances Greenland Comments - UrduPoint

 Denmark Criticises 'tone' Of Vance's Greenland Comments

-Copenhagen, (APP - UrduPoint / Pakistan Point News - 29th Mar, 2025) Denmark on Saturday said it did not like the "tone" of US Vice President JD Vance comments that Copenhagen had not done enough for Greenland during a visit to the strategically placed, resource-rich Danish territory coveted by US President Donald Trump.
+Copenhagen, (APP - UrduPoint / Pakistan Point News - 29th Mar, 2025) Denmark on Saturday said it did not like the "tone" of US Vice President JD Vance's comments that Copenhagen had not done enough for Greenland, during his visit to the strategically placed, resource-rich Danish territory coveted by US President Donald Trump.

-"We are open to criticisms, but let me be completely honest, we do not appreciate the tone in which it's being delivered," Foreign Minister Lars Lokke Rasmussen said on X.
+"We are open to criticisms, but let me be completely honest, we do not appreciate the tone in which it's being delivered," Foreign Minister Lars Lokke Rasmussen said in posts on social media.

 "This is not how you speak to your close allies, and I still consider Denmark and the United States to be close allies," he said.